Pool Odds Algorithm

 How Odds Are Calculated

-The odds calculation combines current earned points with expected future points based on team probabilities:
+The odds calculation combines confirmed earned points with expected future points across all remaining rounds, based on team probability data from MoneyPuck simulations.

 Points already earned from completed series are locked in.
 These include: